Dhanora Budruk

 Dhanora Budruk is a village located in Ahmadpur Tehsil of Latur district in Maharashtra, India.

 Demographics

 According to the Census of India 2011 information:

 Dhanora Budruk has a total population of 3,202 people which includes 1667 males and 1535 females.
 There are 204 males and 201 females are in age group 0 to 6.
 There are about 692 houses in the village.
-2137 people are literate in this village out of that 1213 are males and 924 are females.
+A total of 2137 people are literate in this village out of that 1213 are males and 924 are females.
 Total irrigated land area of this village is around 75 hectares.

 Educational information

 Zilla Parishad Prathamik Shala Dhanora Bk.

 This village has one government school whose name is Zilla Parishad Prathamik Shala Dhanora Bk.
 Also available in this village is Vasant Vidyalaya Dhanora Bk. which is a private High school and is up to 10th class.